textbrowser/qtchess/README.md

 Android, FreeBSD, Linux, MacOS, OpenBSD, and Windows.
-Just about anywhere.
+Just about anyware.

 C++11 is required.
 C++17 for Qt 6.